Communication

 Vocalization

-Black bears vocalize at three levels of intensity.
+Most bear vocalizations toward people are a result of perceived threats, which bears use as they react to a stressful or fearful situation.
+They use vocalizations to diffuse the situation and they almost never lead to physical contact.
+Bears vocalize at three levels of intensity.
 The lowest level or most common bear sounds are tongue clicks and grunts, which are used in amicable situations, when vocalizing to play partners, mates, cubs, and occasionally people.

 The next level is expelling air (blowing) in various patterns associated with some body language as described above and usually with a narrowing of the muzzle and a protruding upper lip.
 These are basically expressions of fear, nervousness and apprehension.
 The bear usually retreats after it makes this sound.

 Another sound that is often misinterpreted by people as threatening is chomping or clacking the teeth.
 Again, this is merely an expression of fear.
 It is not an effort to threaten and it is not a prelude to attack.
-For example, a black bear that lost its grip in a tree and almost fell may blow and chomp with no threat nearby.
-Black bears that blow and chomp are ready to retreat.

-Adults use this voice when in pain (bawling), in fear (moaning), in combat (bellowing), or when seriously threatened (deep-throated pulsing sound).
+Adults use this voice when in distress (bawling), in fear (moaning), in combat (bellowing), or when seriously threatened (deep-throated pulsing sound).
 Unlike cats and dogs, black bears seldom, if ever, growl, although the fear-moans of treed or trapped bears are often mistaken for growls.
-Predacious attacks are silent, as is normal feeding and even play.
+Predacious attacks are silent, as is normal feeding and even play. https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fsem_035131.pdf

 A mother black bear can send her cubs scampering up a tree with a single huff, and then when the danger has passed, a few grunts summon the cubs down again.

-Grizzlies of close social rank use low-level vocalizations to communicate when near one another.
+Bears of close social rank use low-level vocalizations to communicate when near one another.
 Vocalizations may serve more than one purpose.
-An agitated female brown bear makes popping sounds by bringing in air, clicking her teeth and moving her cheeks.
+An agitated female bear makes popping sounds by bringing in air, clicking her teeth and moving her cheeks.
 As she “pops” she draws in scent, warns that she is agitated, and at the same time alerts her cubs.
 Startled grizzlies may clack their teeth, turn sideways to show their body size or make sudden short rushes at their contender.
-These warnings MUST be taken seriously!
+These warnings must be taken seriously!

 Odours